My Garden Zone Is

 How to Maximize Shade Trees on Your Property

 Planting shade trees improves natural beauty, landscape diversity and enhances the pleasant enjoyment of the outdoors.
-As the largest plant life on a residential, commercial, or recreational property, other elements must revolve around trees.
+Other elements must revolve around trees as the most significant plant life on a residential, commercial, or recreational property.

 Adding a standalone shade tree will inextricably alter the landscape because previously full-sun areas will change.
 For example, the vegetation in the tree’s shadow must fall into the partial-shade or full-shade category.
 When creating a landscape design from scratch, you garner the opportunity to consider all the moving parts and how shade trees will impact them.
 In either case, it may be worthwhile to consider the following.